OAGi/Score/docs/user_guide/index.rst

       these filters).
 Optionally, click on the name of the BIE in the *Property Term* column to see details of the BIE.

-3. Click the “Next” button.
+3. Click the "Next" button.

-4. The “Uplift BIE – Verification” page is returned displaying the source BIE tree on the left-side and the target BIE tree on the right-side.
+4. The "Uplift BIE – Verification" page is returned displaying the source BIE tree on the left-side and the target BIE tree on the right-side.
 The target BIE represents how the source BIE will become the uplifted BIE.
 The source BIE tree shows only used nodes, while